Business Software Solutions for Hyde Park

 Online ordering and e-commerce.
 For restaurants and retailers, we build or optimize online ordering systems that connect to in-store operations.
 A 53rd Street restaurant's online ordering platform syncs with the kitchen display, the POS, and the inventory system so that online orders do not oversell items that the walk-in line is also ordering.
 A Harper Court retailer's e-commerce store reflects real-time in-store inventory so a customer can check availability before making the trip.

-How We Work With Hyde Park Businesses
+How We Build Hyde Park Businesses

 1. Neighborhood context assessment.
 We start by understanding your specific position in Hyde Park's economy.
 Are you primarily serving the residential community, the university population, museum visitors, or institutional clients?
 The answer shapes every software decision.
 A restaurant on 55th Street serving lunch to hospital staff has different system needs than a gallery on 53rd Street selling to collectors from across the region.